Oakga/Ansible_VM/README.md

 Automate Installation process of KVM centos boxes with Ansible.
 You can specify the specs of VM during the installation process.
 Please follow the guide in the next following lines to set up this playbook.

+## Features to add
+installing packages on the VM automatically after booting Deploying mutiple VM at a time
+Adding them to Monitoring services

 ## Code running example
 ```
 ansible-playbook site.yml